Sharanagati: Etymology

+In general, sharanagati means approach for protection.
 Prapatti comes from the Sanskrit root pad and the prefix pra (pra+pad), meaning "to take refuge with/in."
 In Sri Vaishnavism, it refers to the act of total self-surrender at the feet of God as a means to attain liberation (moksha), which is understood as joining "Vishnu's retinue" in Vaikuntha.
 Thus, prapatti is closely associated with the concept of soteriological surrender.

 Vatakalai and Tenkalai schools

 In Sri Vaishnavism, the Vatakalai and Tenkalai schools understood prapatti as self-surrender to God.
 The concept was already expressed in the 11th-century writings of Ramanuja, though the two schools interpreted it differently.
 The Vatakalais viewed prapatti as one among several paths to liberation (moksha), suited for those unable to follow demanding practices.
 The Tenkalais saw prapatti as the sole path to liberation, with complete surrender through total reliance on God's grace.